 University of North Carolina at Wilmington Overview

-University of North Carolina at Wilmington is a public institution situated in Wilmington, North Carolina.
+University of North Carolina at Wilmington is a public institution located in Wilmington, North Carolina.
 The location of the school is great for students who enjoy the amenities of city life.

 What Is University of North Carolina at Wilmington Known For?

-- The doctor's degree is the highest award offered at UNCW.
+- The highest award offered at UNCW is the doctor's degree.

 University of North Carolina at Wilmington Rankings